+general structure of discussion:

+climate signal in our BM chronology.
+How does this correspond with th literature?
+What have other researchers found for E US oaks?
+Include closed canopy discussion here.

+Increasing strength of BM climate signal by applying PCA including nearby chrons.
+What is the spatial pattern of the precipitation relationship?
+Can this spatial pattern be explained?
+(Fig. 5)

+WHAT ARE THE CHARACTERISTICS OF OUR RECONSTRUCTION?
+WHAT WERE THE DRIER/WETTER PERIODS IN THIS REGION?
+HOW WELL DOES THE RECONSTRUCTION REFLECT INDIVIDUAL EXTREME YEARS IN THE INSTRUMENTAL PERIOD?
+CAN YOU FIND ANY REFERENCES IN THE LITERATURE THAT CONFIRM WET/DRY PERIODS IN OUR RECONSTRUCTION?

+COMPARISON WITH OTHERRECONS (TABLE 4): SIMILARITIES (!)
+AND DIFFERENCES.
+APPARENTLY, RECONS (NOT JUST OURS) DIFFER QUITE A LOT AMONGST EACH OTHER, THIS IS WORTH DISCUSSING

+RESULTS OF THE SPECTRAL ANALYSIS: what is the potential meaning of the 4 and 11 year cycles?
+11 years: sunspots.
+Sunspots have a well known influence on precipitation.
+Try and find some references there.
+4 years: maybe ENSO?
+Do we know anything about influence of ENSO on precip in our region?
+Any other options?

-In this study, we questioned the relationship between climate and annual radial growth of Quercus prinus growing at a closed canopy site in the South-Eastern US.
-After removing the portion of the signal which we attribute to stand dynamics, we found a that the chronology from the BM site was most highly positively correlated with early summer (May through July) moisture from the year of ring formation.
-In particular, we found high correlations between the BM chronology and averaged mjPR and averaged jjPDSI.
-Although the correlation between these early summer moisture measurements and the BM chronology were significant, we found that this relationship was not staionary, as indicated by an analysis of reconstruction statisitics such as the RE and CE.
+In this study, we investigated the relationship between climate and annual radial growth of Quercus prinus growing at a closed canopy site in the southeastern US.
+After removing the portion of the signal that can be attributed to stand dynamics and intrinsic age trends, we found that the BM chronology was most strongly positively influenced by early summer (May through July) moisture from the year of ring formation..
+Although the correlation between these early summer moisture measurements and the BM chronology were significant, we found that this relationship was not stationary, as indicated by an analysis of reconstruction statisitics such as the RE and CE.
 To isolate and strengthen the moisture-growth relationship component of the BM chronology we performed a nested principal component analysis on regional Qercus chronologies that also showed significant correlations with early summer moisture.
 The first principal component explained much of the variation, and was more highly correlated with moisture (both with mjPR and jjPDSI).

-These climate correlation patterns in oak have been identified by previous studies in the North-Eastern US [11, 20] and can be explained by the ecophysiological mechanisms.
-Radial growth of oak species typically begins in April or May after leaf-out, and even in wetter years is 90% complete by the end of July [21].
-This is explained through the understanding of the oak ecophysiological changes throughout the growing season.
+Similar climate-growth relationships have been identified in previous oak studies in the northdastern US [11, 20] and can be explained by the ecophysiological mechanisms.
+Radial growth of oak species typically starts in April or May after leaf-out, and even in wetter years is 90% complete by the end of July [21].
 In earlier months of the growing season, carbon is allocated predominantly to radial thickening, while later in the season the focus of this allocation is shifted to carbohydrate storage [22].
-Under severe moisture stress, carbon allocation is shifted from shoot to root, thereby decreasing the root/shoot ratio.
-Although Quercus prinus is considered to be more tolerant to drought stress than other oaks and exhibits several morphological adaptations in order to better cope with these moisture stress events [23], we found that its radial growth was still highly correlated with moisture.
-This suggests that in years with inadequate moisture, radial size increase is no longer a priority, and carbon allocation is likely focussed on maintenance or root development.
+Under severe moisture stress, carbon allocation is shifted from shoot to root, thereby decreasing the root/shoot ratio (REF.
+Quercus prinus is considered to be more tolerant to drought stress than other oak species and exhibits several morphological adaptations in order to better cope with these moisture stress events [23], but we found that its radial growth was strongly influenced by moisture availability.
+This suggests that in years with inadequate moisture, radial growth is not a priority, and carbon allocation is likely focused on maintenance or root development.